jedick/R-help-chat/README.md

 However, list users could benefit from more focused AI-powered search and chat with up-to-date list indexing.

 R-help-chat is a chatbot for the R-help archives.
-This project develops an end-to-end workflow including data processing, multiple retrieval methods, conversational chat, evaluation, and deployment and monitoring.
+This project develops an end-to-end workflow including data processing, multiple retrieval methods, conversational chat, evaluation, deployment, and monitoring.
-Domain-specific requirements for mailing list chats, like source citations and whole emails for chat context, are also included.
+Domain-specific features for mailing list chatbots, like providing source citations and retrieving whole emails for context, are also included.

 ## Features